todofixthis/filters/docs/complex_filters.rst

 the extra key ``attachment``, but the FilterMapper ignored these issues.

-If you want ``FilterMapper`` to check that the incoming value has the correct keys, there are two additional parameters you can set in the filter initializer:
+If you want ``FilterMapper`` to check that the incoming value has the correct keys, there are two additional parameters you can set in the filter initialiser:
 ``allow_extra_keys`` and ``allow_missing_keys``.

 .. code-block:: python